 Can I undergo breast augmentation if I plan on having children in the future?

 Yes.
-Breast implants should not interfere with childbearing, and most women will still be able to breastfeed after their procedure.
-However, future pregnancies may adversely impact your results, so you may want to wait until after you are done having children before moving forward with your procedure.
-Make sure to discuss any pregnancy plans with Dr. Grossman, Dr. Baker, and Dr. Capraro during your initial consultation.
+Breast implants do not interfere with becoming pregnant, being pregnant or having a baby!
+Most women will still be able to breastfeed after their procedure.
+However, future pregnancies may adversely impact your results by causing your breasts to sag, so you may want to wait until after you are done having children before moving forward with your procedure.
+We’ll help you decide if it’s the right time in your life for breast enhancement.

 Do I need to quit smoking before I undergo breast augmentation?

-We recommend quitting smoking because the nicotine in cigarettes may adversely affect the healing process.
+You must stop smoking in the weeks leading up to surgery because the nicotine in cigarettes may adversely affect the healing process.
 To reduce the risk of complications with your breast augmentation and post-operative recovery, you should stop smoking cigarettes and using nicotine replacement medications at least three weeks prior to surgery.

 How long will it take to recover after breast augmentation?

 In general, the recovery period after breast augmentation is relatively short.
 You should be able to resume normal activities within 3-5 days, but it may take up to a month before you can engage in strenuous exercise.
-It is important to follow the after-care instructions provided by our Denver plastic surgeons in order to ensure a smooth recovery.
+It is important to follow the after-care instructions provided by our team.

 How Will My Exercise Routine Be Affected By My Breast Augmentation?